MicrosoftDocs/visualstudio-docs/docs/ide/reference/accessibility-tips-and-tricks.md

 ## Use the Sound applet to set build and breakpoint cues
-You can use the Sound applet in Windows to assign a sound event to Visual Studio.
+You can use the Sound applet in Windows to assign a sound to Visual Studio program events.
 Specifically, you can assign sounds to the following program events:

  * Breakpoint hit
  * Build canceled